DCD-Ecosystem/dcd_protocol/libraries/abieos/external/eosjs/CONTRIBUTING.md

 ### Testing

-EOSJS is used by many libraries across the EOSIO ecosystem, so proper testing is absolutely essential prior to opening a pull request.
+EOSJS is used by many libraries across the DCD ecosystem, so proper testing is absolutely essential prior to opening a pull request.
 This can be done in EOSJS by running `yarn build-production`.
 This command will build the distrubution bundles (`yarn build-all`) and test each environment accordingly (`yarn test-all`).

 #### Automated Unit Test Suite